Maximum entropy models of neuronal populations at and off criticality: Introduction

-This procedure can be interpreted as building a thermodynamics-like framework to describe steady-state properties (e.g., time-averaged firing rates in neural networks) of non-equilibrium systems \cite{hansen_statistical_2023, hansen_thermodynamics-like_2025}.
-ME modeling has been extensively applied to neuronal data, such as evoked activity in the salamander retina \cite{schneidman_weak_2006,tkacik_searching_2014,tkacik_thermodynamics_2015,humplik_probabilistic_2017}, the nervous system of the C.\ Elegans \cite{chen_searching_2019}, and \textit{in vivo} and \textit{in vitro} neuronal activity from cortical tissue of rodents \cite{sampaio_filho_ising-like_2024}.
-In this context, criticality is identified from a maximum in the susceptibility or in the specific heat of the data-inferred model close to unit temperature, corresponding to the observed statistics of neural activity.
-Such signatures of criticality in neural data can be considered static as opposed to those coming from scaling of neuronal avalanches and long-range correlations, which are intrinsically dynamic.
+This procedure can be interpreted as building a thermodynamics-like framework to describe steady-state properties (e.g., average firing rates in neural networks) of non-equilibrium systems \cite{hansen_statistical_2023, hansen_thermodynamics-like_2025}.
+ME modeling has been extensively applied to neuronal data, from the evoked activity in the salamander retina \cite{schneidman_weak_2006,tkacik_searching_2014,tkacik_thermodynamics_2015,humplik_probabilistic_2017} and the nervous system of the C.\ Elegans \cite{chen_searching_2019}, to \textit{in vivo} and \textit{in vitro} populations of rodent cortical neurons \cite{sampaio_filho_ising-like_2024}.
+In this context, criticality is identified by a maximum in the susceptibility or in the specific heat of the data-inferred model close to unit temperature, corresponding to the observed statistics of neural activity.
+Such signatures of criticality in neural data can be considered static, as opposed to those coming from scaling of neuronal avalanches and long-range correlations, which are intrinsically dynamic.
 Recently, ME models that take into account temporal dynamics of neural activity have been proposed to enhance (static) evidence of criticality, while matching avalanche statistics \cite{mora_dynamical_2015}.

 However, to what extent static and dynamic signatures of criticality in neural systems need to coexist and agree in baseline normal condition and how they change when such systems are perturbed away from baseline condition remains poorly understood.
 Are deviations from dynamical criticality captured by changes in thermodynamic properties of the corresponding maximum entropy models and vice versa?
-As criticality is increasingly used as a biomarker for brain disorders, these questions become of key relevance also in neuroscience.
+As criticality is increasingly used as a biomarker for brain disorders \cite{Zimmern_2020,shew25neuron}, these questions become also of key relevance in neuroscience.